Hill R

 We’re so excited to welcome our Reception children back for a new term full of curiosity, creativity and fun!

-My name is Miss Watkins and I will be the Class Teacher in Hill R on a Monday, Tuesday, Wednesday and Friday and Mrs Shaw will be the Class Teacher on a Friday.
-We are supported by the lovely Mrs Begun, who inspires us everyday with her creative activities and love of outside.
-We are lucky in EYFS as we share the space with Spring R and therefore get to work with Miss Waite closely and Mrs Younis.
-4 times the brain power and help!
+My name is Miss Watkins and I am the Class Teacher in Hill R alongside Mrs Shaw.
+We are supported by the lovely Mrs Begum, who inspires us everyday with her creative activities and love of outside.
+We are lucky in EYFS as we share the space with Spring R and therefore work alongside Miss Waite and Mrs Younis.
+5 times the enthusiasm and help!

 What Will We Be Learning About This Half Term?